implicit89/screen-prompt/README.md

         Access the Settings page via the application menu (File > Settings or Screen Prompt > Settings on macOS) or by pressing `CmdOrCtrl+,`.
 This is the most comprehensive way to set up your AI provider.

         The Settings page allows you to:
-        *   Select the active AI Service Provider (OpenAI, Google Gemini, or Local Server).
+        *   Select the active AI Service Provider (OpenAI, Google Gemini, or Local Server (Ollama)).
         *   Enter API keys for OpenAI and Google Gemini.
         *   Configure all necessary details for the Local Server (Ollama) provider.